-PROVIDENCE, R.I. — Rhode Island’s unemployment rate in October remained at 4.2 percent, unchanged from the previous month.
+PROVIDENCE, R.I. — Rhode Island’s unemployment rate has kept steady at 4.5 percent.

 The state Department of Labor and Training said Thursday the jobless rate for January was the same as in December.

 The state’s unemployment rate was higher than the national rate of 4.1 percent in January, which is also the same as December.

 Rhode Island’s rate is down one-tenth of a percentage point from January 2017.

 The state lost 200 jobs in January from the revised December estimate of 497,900.